 Heading towards security

-Since my flight was departing from gate 48 this evening, so I decided to head to The Bridge, located near gate 36
+Since my flight was departing from gate 48 this evening, I decided to head to The Bridge, located near gate 36

 Heading towards the airside